HHK-ETH/findings-sheet/README.md

 - Check if works with fee/rebase token
 - Check if uses safeTransfer (and if token without return true should be compatible, see (https://github.com/zeroknots/brokentoken)
-- Check if token can exist or not before calling function
+- Check if token can exist or not before calling function (especially with solmate safetransfer)
 - Check if transfer always from msg.sender or could transfer from someone else that approved
 - Check if different token decimals are possible and handled
 - Can contract end up requiring a 0 amount of ERC20 transfer which would revert for some ERC20